 What then did it take to have his name in the king’s good book?

 And not just any part of the good book, but in the early pages.
-Under the ‘Most Sought-after, have confidence in, this dude knows his thing’ section.
-The most thumbed section of the book that instead of remaining on paper, dominates the king’s prefrontal cortex.
+Under the ‘Most Sought-after.
+Have confidence in.
+This dude knows his thing.’ section.
+The most thumbed section of the book, such that instead of remaining on paper, he dominates the king’s prefrontal cortex.

 Your Residence in their Mind?

 What would it take you to dominate the space behind the foreheads of those you serve?